When I first went vegan, I heard that Twizzlers were vegan in a few different places.

 There is a chance that all these 3 “problem” ingredients are in fact vegan, but the chance is fairly high that at least one is not.

-Most common candy that you probably grew up with has similar issues (e.g. Skittles probably aren’t vegan).
+Most candy from the Hershey company (and others like Nestle) that you probably grew up with has similar issues (e.g. Skittles probably aren’t vegan, and Sour Patch Kids probably aren’t vegan as well).